Keyboard Tester Not Detecting Keys? What to Check First

 Place a physical ruler next to your mouse pad and move exactly 18 cm.

-Four simple steps to an accurate DPI measurement.
+Four simple steps to a repeatable browser DPI estimate.

 Choose centimetres or inches as your measurement unit.
 Have a ruler ready on your desk.